rafalcode/aoc21/README.md

 * I decide to move to C, all these puzzles seem to be
 * forgot about my overly clean normalize function ...
 I really should use it only at end of big ops.
 Kept getting valgrind errors (a separate problem really)
 * the "c" program is the part 1 program, it wants string on cmdline.
 A bit limiting though xargs could help
+* this time part 1 clearly led us up garden path with regard to implementation, it would smash memory in part 2!
+* actually, preventing this was easy.
+Most of my time was spent cleaining up my old c code.